-Bilbao has a network of cycling routes that facilitate to move around in the city with the main objective of developing sustainable, practical, and rapid transport system for the daily use.
-Check with your hotel reception desk for information on companies that offer temporary bike rental for visitors.
+Bilbao has a network of cycling routes that facilitate moving around in the city, with the main objective of developing a sustainable, practical, and rapid transport system for daily use.
+Check with your hotel reception desk for information on companies that offer temporary bike rentals for visitors.

 Near Bilbao, within the Autonomous Community of the Basque Country, there are two special cities that you can also visit during your stay.

 San Sebastián has a circular bay with pristine white-sand beaches.
 This is what made the city famous during the Belle Époque era and it is also where Queen Maria Cristina established her royal summerhouse.

 La Concha is the most beautiful and famous urban beach in San Sebastian.
 On one side of the bay, you will find the Urgull mountain, next to the harbour and the city hall, and on the other side of the shell, you will find the Igueldo mountain.
 There are, however, two other beaches in the city: Ondarreta and Zurriola.
 Zurriola is also popular with surfers.

 San Sebastián is also famous for its pintxos.
 And the best place to go to try some of them is the Parte Vieja (Old Part).
 This charming old city centre is famous for having the highest concentration of bars in the world.
 Recently the city has gained significant press for its cuisine.
 The city alone has 18 Michelin stars spread across 11 restaurants.
 Every September, San Sebastián becomes a movie place, International celebrities arrive daily during the International Film Festival.